 Coupons are a pull marketing strategy that merchants use to change buying habits.
-The hope is that, if you change your habits once and like it, that the new habit will stick without the need for more coupons.
+The hope is that, if you change your habits once and like it, the new habit will stick without the need for more coupons.

 If you normally buy brand X wine but you get a coupon for brand Y wine, the hope is to break your existing buying habits and convince you to try brand Y.

 Additionally, some coupons are designed not to make you change brands but to buy more.
-Some coupons for brand Y wine are not for people who have never tried brand Y but those that regularly buy a bottle.
+Some coupons for brand Y wine are not for people who have never tried brand Y but for those that regularly buy a bottle.
 The hope is to change their buying behavior by convincing them to buy more than they usually do.

 Both of these types of coupons are trying to change buying behavior, but each targets a different behavior and thus a different group of consumers.